-Especially if you are juggling selling your property while buying a new one, you’ll need to make sure you’ve allowed yourself the appropriate timeline to accomplish your goals.
+Especially if you are selling your property while buying a new one, you’ll need to make sure you’ve allowed yourself the appropriate timeline to accomplish your goals.
 For instance, if you need to renovate before selling, ensure you know how long it will take to make repairs.
-Talk to you REALTOR® to get a better sense of steps you’ll need to take for your specific situation.
+And don’t forget juggling showings to potential buyers while working and doing everything else you need to accomplish in your life.